YakhiniGroup/crispector/README.md

 	        pos_prior: [0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.001, 0.1, 0.5,
 	                    0.5, 0.1, 0.001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001, 0.0001]
 	````
 	The user defined indel type for deletion of length 1 (because only length 1  belongs to  [`min`, `max`]).
 The user also defined the *prior probability* (`pos_prior`) for every bp in the window around the expected cut-site.
 The expected cut-site is located right to the middle index.
-In the above exmaple, window size is 10, therefore the expected cut-site is between index 10 and 11 (between `0.5, 0.5`).
+In the above example, window size is 10, therefore the expected cut-site is between index 10 and 11 (between `0.5, 0.5`).
 The *prior probability*  is symmetrical around the expected cut-site.
 Thus, the length of the `pos_prior` list is 2*`window_size`, except for `Insertions` where it's 2*`window_size` + 1.
 That's because Insertions are defined between reference sequence bases, and not "on" them.
-Please note that `del_len_1` is just  the name of the indel type, and it doesn't effect anything else.
+Please note that `del_len_1` is just  the name of the indel type, and it doesn't affect anything else.

 ## CRISPECTOR output - HTML-based report
 CRISPECTOR generates an HTML-based report to support user interpretation and further analysis of the outcomes.
 A compressed output directory example can be found [here](https://github.com/YakhiniGroup/crispector/raw/master/example/EMX1_11_sites_50k_reads_output.zip).
 Once downloaded, apply "Extract all" or "Unzip here" with a zip application (such as Winzip) and open "report.html".
 The report is best viewed through Google Chrome.